SumoLogic/sumologic-kubernetes-collection/deploy/docs/Authenticating_with_docker_registry.md

 # Authenticating with container registry

-Sumo Logic container images used in the collection are currently hosted on hub.docker.com which [requires authentication in order to provide higher quota for image pulls][docker-rate-limit].
+Sumo Logic container images used in the collection are currently hosted on [Docker Hub](https://hub.docker.com/) which [requires authentication in order to provide higher quota for image pulls][docker-rate-limit].

-In order to authenticate with container registry hosted at hub.docker.com when using helm installation one can use `sumologic.pullSecrets`, to pass Kubernetes secret names which contain the required credentials.
+In order to authenticate with container registry hosted at [Docker Hub](https://hub.docker.com/) when using helm installation one can use `sumologic.pullSecrets`, to pass Kubernetes secret names which contain the required credentials.